 - Since I have cooked the shallots, garlic and broccoli stalks before making a paste, it is not required to saute the curry paste for a long time.

-- We need to pour coconut milk only when the vegetables absorbed all the liquid inside the pan completely, else coconut milk gets diluted and hence we can not expect this curry to be creamy.
+- We need to add coconut milk only when the veggies absorbed all the liquid, else we can not make the curry creamy as it gets diluted.

-- You may add a tsp of lemon juice at the end, if needed.
+- You may add a tsp of lemon juice at the end, if desired.